A variational method for functionals depending on eigenvalues

 Classically, \textit{Palais-Smale} sequences on a $\mathcal{C}^1$ functional $E : X \to \mathbb{R}$ are sequences $(x_n)$ such that $E(x_n) \to c$ and $\left\vert DE(x_n) \right\vert \to 0$.
 The main problem is that a functional involving eigenvalues (depending on a space $X$ of metrics, conformal factors, potentials, etc) is not a $\mathcal{C}^1$ functional.
 Of course, it is a $\mathcal{C}^1$ functional at any point in which the involved eigenvalues are simple, but we often have multiplicity of eigenvalues at the critical points, corresponding to intersection of smooth branches of eigenvalues.
 However, thanks to F. Clarke (see e.g \cite{clarke}), the subdifferential $\partial E(x)$ plays the role of the differential for locally Lipschitz functionals.
 Roughly speaking, it is a space of subgradients containing all the informations on the first variation of the functional, and in particular on the derivatives corresponding to the smooth branches of eigenvalues at points of multiplicity (see \cite{pt} for more details).
 Then, criticality of $E$ at $x$ can be defined by $0 \in \partial E(x)$.
-The current paper is devoted to quantify this property by the definition of a pseudo-norm $\left\vert \partial E(x) \right\vert$ on subdifferentials such that $x \mapsto \left\vert \partial E(x) \right\vert$ is lower semi-continuous and criticality is characterized by $\left\vert \partial E(x) \right\vert = 0$.
-A \textit{Palais-Smale} sequence $(x_n)$ is then nothing but defined by $E(x_n) \to c$ and $\left\vert \partial E(x_n) \right\vert \to 0$.
+The current paper is devoted to quantify this property by asking a property that can be roughly written as $\left\vert \partial E(x_n) \right\vert \to 0$ for minimizing sequences, for instance thanks to the Ekeland variational principle (see for instance the nice book \cite{struwe}).
+We emphasize that this systematic approach is promising to solve many other variational problems on eigenvalues.